IntersectAustralia/excel-fu/module-4/index.markdown

 ![Updated worksheet](19.png)

 <div class="note">
-  You now have a flattened Pivot Table.
+  You now have a flattened the data in the Pivot Table.
 </div>

 # Exercise 4